honeycombio/devrel-opentelemetry-demo/devrel-README.md

 This version gets the cluster-level collector data, with kubernetes events.
 This is deployed in ./deploy

+The k8s namespace for this one is devrel-demo.

 ## Iteration

 We can deploy from local to the cluster in a new namespace, using `skaffold`